zacanger/niddesa/text/generated-translations/cullaniddesa/22-sinhala-amazon.md

 [APZ 108.3] (#apz108 .3) {#apz108 .3 .ref .apz} The mass of "Etitid”,
-Saws and Ethi (trickle), Ethi provoking Ethi, Exclusion of ETHI is an impeccable Nirvana.
+Saws and Ethi (trickle), Ethi provoking Ethi, Exclusion of ETHI is an impeccable Nibbana.
 “There is no parable anywhere for a while.”
-'Someone 'means Nirvana.
+'Someone 'means Nibbana.
 No parable is something to equate No 'something' is any place in education or
 There is no parable of the exteriorist or academic exterior—or home.
 Hence Then said the Lord of the stratified strations: